Provisional designation in astronomy: Moons of minor planets

-The provisional designation system for minor planet satellites, such as asteroid moons, follows that established for the satellites of the major planets.
+Most minor-planet moons do not receive a provisional designation; they remain undesignated, like the moon of 38628 Huya.
+Provisional designations are only given when there are observations showing the satellite as a distinct entity separate from the primary.
+In those cases, the provisional designation system follows that established for the satellites of the major planets.
 With minor planets, the planet letter code is replaced by the minor planet number in parentheses.
 Thus, the first observed moon of 87 Sylvia, discovered in 2001, was at first designated S/2001 (87) 1, later receiving its permanent designation of (87) Sylvia I Romulus.
 Where more than one moon has been discovered, Roman numerals specify the discovery sequence, so that Sylvia's second moon is designated (87) Sylvia II Remus.

 Since Pluto was reclassified in 2006, discoveries of Plutonian moons since then follow the minor-planet system: thus Nix and Hydra, discovered in 2005, were S/2005 P 2 and S/2005 P 1, but Kerberos and Styx, discovered in 2011 and 2012 respectively, were S/2011 (134340) 1 and S/2012 (134340) 1.
 That said, there has been some unofficial use of the formats "S/2011 P 1" and "S/2012 P 1".